-30.9 Exclusions from the Grievance Procedure
+30.8 Exclusions from the Grievance Procedure

-- Recognizing that certain review procedures involving complex forms of academic peer (a) judgement have evolved out of continuous practical experience, the parties agree that the grievance procedures under this Article shall not be available for resolution of disputes, exclusively concerned with employment equity appointments (Article 9.3), faculty promotions (Article 10), renewal of preliminary faculty appointments (Article 10), tenure (Article 10), lay-offs (Article 17.4, 17.5, 17.6, 17.10, 17.12 and the Document on the Release of Teaching Staff in Times of Financial Stringency, Appendix D to the Collective Agreement), and dismissal for cause of faculty employees (Article 6.2(a)), professional librarian employees (Article 11.4), Instructor employees (Article 12.5), except where the employee or the Association alleges violation of Academic Freedom under Article 4, or discrimination under Article 5 of this Collective Agreement, or except where the employee or the Association alleges that a violation of the procedures established in Article 10 or under the Senate/Board document entitled Procedures for the Dismissal with Cause of Faculty Members, as approved by the Board of Governors on the 27th June, 1972 and as amended by the Board of Governors on the 4th October, 1972, and as modified by this Collective Agreement has occurred. - (b) For the purposes of this Article "procedure" shall mean the fact or manner of proceeding or going on and shall not mean the manner of interpreting guidelines or criteria.
+- (a) Recognizing that certain review procedures involving complex forms of academic peer judgement have evolved out of continuous practical experience, the parties agree that the grievance procedures under this Article shall not be available for resolution of disputes, exclusively concerned with employment equity appointments (Article 9.3), faculty promotions (Article 10), renewal of preliminary faculty appointments (Article 10), tenure (Article 10), lay-offs (Article 17.4, 17.5, 17.6, 17.10, 17.12 and Appendix D (Document on the Release of Teaching Staff in Times of Financial Stringency) to the Collective Agreement), and dismissal for cause of faculty employees (Article 6.2(a)), professional librarian employees (Article 11.4), Instructor employees (Article 12.5), except where the employee or the Association alleges violation of Academic Freedom under Article 4, or discrimination under Article 5 of this Collective Agreement, or except where the employee or the Association alleges that a violation of the procedures established in Article 10 or under Appendix A (Procedures for the Dismissal with Cause of Faculty Members) has occurred. - (b) For the purposes of this Article "procedure" shall mean the fact or manner of proceeding or going on and shall not mean the manner of interpreting guidelines or criteria.

-30.10 Failure to Respond
+30.9 Failure to Respond

-- (a) In the event that the employer fails to reply to a complaint or grievance within the prescribed time limits in this Article the Association or the grieving party may submit the complaint or grievance to the next step. - (b) In the event that the Association or the grieving party fails to submit the complaint or grievance to the next step in the grievance procedure within the time limits expressed in this Article, the employer shall notify the Association and the grieving party of the expiration of the time limit.
-The Association or the grieving party shall then have an additional five (5) working days from the receipt of such notice to request an extension of the time limit.
+- (a) In the event that the responding party fails to reply to a complaint or grievance within the prescribed time limits in this Article the grieving party may submit the complaint or grievance to the next step. - (b) In the event that the grieving party fails to submit the complaint or grievance to the next step in the grievance procedure within the time limits expressed in this Article, the grieving party shall notify the responding party of the expiration of the time limit.
+The grieving party shall then have an additional five (5) working days from the receipt of such notice to request an extension of the time limit.
 In the absence of a response to such a written expiration notice the complaint or grievance shall be considered settled without setting a precedent.